piotrmurach/tytus/README.md

 Helps you manage page titles in your Rails application.

-In order to improve overall design of your app and increase findability of your pages in search ranks, Tytus gives you a declarative manner in which to title your pages.
+Tytus gives you a declarative manner in which to title your pages in order to improve overall design of your app and to increase findability of your pages in search ranks.

 ## Installation